 Share Reserve.
-The Plan is a "fixed" stock option plan reserving for issuance up to a maximum of 20% of the Company's issued shares of Common Stock as of the date of the implementation of the Plan.
-Subject to Section 9(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date shall not exceed seven million one hundred seventy-one thousand five hundred forty (7,171,540) (the "Share Reserve").
+Subject to Section 9(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date shall not exceed Ten Million (10,000,000) (the "Share Reserve").
 Further, if a Stock Award or any portion thereof (i) expires or otherwise terminates without all of the shares covered by such Stock Award having been issued or (ii) is settled in cash (i.e., the Participant receives cash rather than stock), such expiration, termination or settlement shall not reduce (or otherwise offset) the number of shares of Common Stock that may be available for issuance under the Plan.
 For clarity, the limitation in this Section 3(a) is a limitation in the number of shares of Common Stock that may be issued pursuant to the Plan.
 Accordingly, this Section 3(a) does not limit the granting of Stock Awards except as provided in Section 7(a).